Exploring Georgia O’Keeffe’s Garden

 When Georgia O’Keeffe purchased her second New Mexico home in Abiquiú, she was particularly drawn to the property for its large garden, served by the local irrigation system called an acequia.
 In collaboration with her friend, Maria Chabot, who oversaw the initial restoration of the house and grounds, O’Keeffe created an extensive garden filled with native and shrubs trees, fruit trees, and a variety of vegetables and herbs.
 In the flower garden, the original rose bushes, yellow lilies, lavender crocus, purple lilacs, jasmine, yellow forsythia, irises, and poppies that O’Keeffe planted still bloom each year.

-In this talk, we will explore the evolution of the garden and grounds at the Abiquiú home—from the original landscape design to its preservation and maintenance today.
+In this talk, we explored the evolution of the garden and grounds at the Abiquiú home—from the original landscape design to its preservation and maintenance today.
 O’Keeffe and Chabot thoughtfully planned these outdoor spaces to blend with local traditions and reflect the artist’s personal preferences.
-Join us to learn more about this special place that O’Keeffe planted, tended, and enjoyed throughout her life.
+Watch a recording of this talk to learn more about this special place that O’Keeffe planted, tended, and enjoyed throughout her life.

 About the Speaker: